Are you disappointed in yourself or others?

 Draw meanings and conclusions from unmet expectations will make you feel worse about yourself.
 Unmet expectations are not something to be blown out of proportion.
 Adopt these wise teachings from the book, The Four Agreements, by Don Miguel Ruiz:

 - Don’t make assumptions.

 And you will find yourself more peaceful.

 I get it.
 People disappoint you.
 Friends forget your birthday.
 Friends have not been contacting you for a long time.
-Family doesn’t have time for you.
+Your family doesn’t have time for you.
 They need to work.
-They can’t go on a holiday with you.
+They can’t go on holiday with you.
 Your partner is not as ideal as you thought.
 The one you love has flaws.